Data update on:

 Stock splits/Reverse splits normally increase the liquidity of stocks and now there are more buyers and sellers for the same stock.
 Normally companies announce splits if they are quite confident about the future growth prospects.
 One can invest and benefit from this news if the company is a quality company.

-This corporate action gives privilege to existing shareholders by offering them to buy additional shares of the company before going to open market.
+This corporate action gives privilege to existing shareholders by offering them to buy additional shares of the company before going to the open market.

 Mergers and Acquisitions

-Merger happens when two companies decide to merge and one of them surrenders its stock to other one.
-Acquisition happens when one company buys majority stake in Target Company.
+Merger happens when two companies decide to merge and one of them surrenders its stock to the other one.
+Acquisition happens when one company buys a majority stake in Target Company.
 There is no surrender of stocks involved here.

 Normally whenever a Target Company is acquired the acquiring company has to pay a premium for this purchase which in turn results in increase in stock price of the target company in the short term.
 As the acquiring company has to pay the premium its stock price decreases in the short term.
 An investor can use acquisition news to buy into Target Company and sell the parent company in order to gain in the short term.

 Disclaimer* - The data on this page comes from what we have in our database and is not complete plus there might be inaccuracy in the numbers shown in the tables and charts above.
 So use this data for analysis purpose only and do not treat it as any recommendation to trade or invest.
 Also do a second level check for data accuracy from direct sources like NSE and BSE websites.